Gallery-of-Kaeon/Kaeon-FUSION/README.md

 as the separation between them is explicit rather than implicit as is the case with LISP, and practical because having the nodes doubly linked makes it easier to implement commands that are aware of their surrounding commands.

-### Is Kaeon FUSION bound to the JVM?
+### Is Kaeon FUSION bound to a specific virtual machine?

-We wrote our implementation of Kaeon FUSION in Java because it was the language our team had the most experience in at the beginning of the project, and because the JVM's dynamic class loader made developing the interface's ability to dynamically load at runtime far easier than it would have been in a language that compiles to native code.
+We wrote our original implementation of Kaeon FUSION in Java because it was the language our team had the most experience in at the beginning of the project, and because the JVM's dynamic class loader made developing the interface's ability to dynamically load at runtime far easier than it would have been in a language that compiles to native code.

 However,
 an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.

-In fact,
-our current plan is to transition to the implementation to JavaScript.
+Moving forward,
+we plan to implement all of Kaeon FUSION components in JavaScript.

-### Can the Java implementation of the Kaeon FUSION interpreter be embedded into a larger Java project?
+### Can the Kaeon FUSION interpreter be embedded into a larger project?

 Yes,
 this is possible.
-Refer to the [APIs](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/APIs) section for the necessary JAR files.
+Refer to the [APIs](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/APIs) section for the necessary files.

-All of them except for the updater API will be necessary.
+Here's an example of how one would start the interpreter from JavaScript:

+    (new require("./KaeonFUSION.js").KaeonFUSION()).process(require("./ONEPlus.js").readONEPlus(sourceCodeString));

-Here's an example of how one would start the interpreter from Java:
+And here's an example of how one would start the interpreter from Java:

-    new KaeonFUSION().processKaeonFUSION(ONEPlus.parseONEPlus(IO.openAsString("My Code.op")));
+    new KaeonFUSION().processKaeonFUSION(ONEPlus.parseONEPlus(sourceCodeString));

-The Java implementation of the Kaeon FUSION interpreter is built on Philosopher's Stones, and the KaeonFUSION object, which serves as the core of the interpreter, is an extension of the Philosopher's Stone.
+The implementation of the Kaeon FUSION interpreter is built on Philosopher's Stones, and the KaeonFUSION object, which serves as the core of the interpreter, is an extension of the Philosopher's Stone.